Juan Carlos Pellegrini: Career at Aerolíneas Argentinas

-Work on Conrad de Punta del Este
+Career at Conrad Punta del Este

-Pellegrini first stablished in Punta del Este, Urugay, in the end of 70s, when he bought a house named "La Bretonne" on the lighthouses area.
+Pellegrini first settled in Punta del Este, Uruguay, in the late 1970s, when he purchased a house named "La Bretonne" in the lighthouse area.

-In the beginning of 90s, he was the president of Baluma S.A's board.
-He then got an international public tender to build a 5-star hotel with a cassino in Punta del Este.
-In February 1992, his company founded the Conrad Punta del Este Resort & Casino, and Pellegrini worked as president up until 30 August 2001, when the company suffered a strong capitalization carried out by Caesars.
+In the early 1990s, he served as the president of the board of Baluma S.A.
+He subsequently won an international public tender to build a five-star hotel with a casino in Punta del Este.
+In February 1992, his company founded the Conrad Punta del Este Resort & Casino, and Pellegrini worked as president until 30 August 2001, when the company underwent a strong capitalization carried out by Caesars.

-Sale of Aerolineas Argentinas
+Sale of Aerolíneas Argentinas

-In 2001, Aerolineas Argentinas was suffering a financial crisis and a group of investors offered solutions to SEPI, the biggest shareholder, hoping that the airway company would sell 90% of their shares to the best proposition.
-One of the seven candidates was a consortium lead by Pellegrini, one of the favorites to become the new owner.
-He wanted to reformulate the company's structure, where 20% of the shares would be available for the stock market, 30% for the office-holders and 35% for inverstors.
-Amongst other changes, he announced an investment of US$600 million and deals with Singapore Airlines and Iberia.
+In 2001, Aerolíneas Argentinas was suffering a financial crisis.
+A group of investors offered solutions to SEPI, the majority shareholder, hoping that the airline would sell 90% of its shares to the best proposal.
+One of the seven candidates was a consortium led by Pellegrini, who was considered a favorite to become the new owner.
+He intended to reformulate the company's structure, offering 20% of the shares to the stock market, 30% to office-holders, and 35% to investors.
+Among other changes, he announced an investment of US$600 million and deals with Singapore Airlines and Iberia.

-Amongst those who supposedly supported Pellegrini's campaign were some politicians and HSBC.
-He was the only one openly supported by the airway syndicates.
-Nicolás Gallo said he communicated Pellegri of Perez Companc's interests in supporting him, but the company denied any involvement with the government and filed a lawsuit.
+Those who reportedly supported Pellegrini's campaign included various politicians and HSBC.
+He was the only candidate openly supported by the aviation trade unions.
+Nicolás Gallo stated that he had communicated Pérez Companc's interest in supporting Pellegrini, but the company denied any involvement with the government and filed a lawsuit.

-In October, SEPI declined all Argentinian offerings and sold their shares and the shares of Austral Líneas Aéreas to another Spanish company, Air Comet-Marsans.
+In October, SEPI declined all Argentine offers and sold its shares and the shares of Austral Líneas Aéreas to another Spanish company, Air Comet-Marsans.
 After the sale, Pellegrini criticized the lack of action from the Fernando de la Rúa government.